arcus-azure/arcus.webapi/docs/features/cloudevent/receive-cloudevents-job.md

 ## Usage

-The mandatory `ProcessMessageAsync` to-be-overriden method allows you to customize the processing of the **CloudEvent** message.
+You can easily implement your own job by implementing the `ProcessMessageAsync` method to prcocess new CloudEvents.

 ```csharp
 public class MyBackgroundJob : CloudEventBackgroundJob